-Since 1907 Garber has been a staple in the automotive industry, running one of the oldest family-owned dealerships in the United States.
-The organization today is a long way from the 1907 version, but important traditions live on: dedication to service, a loyal staff and a forward-looking vision.
+Garber Automotive Group has been a trailblazer in the automotive industry since 1907, running one of the oldest family-owned dealerships in the United States.
+Over the last 100 years, the organization has grown and expanded rapidly, but the traditions it was built on have stayed the same: dedication to service, a loyal staff, and a forward-looking vision.

 The Garber Automotive Story

 After a successful career as a farm implement salesman, Guy S. Garber’s reputation caught the attention of Bill Durant, one of the founders of General Motors.
 At Durant’s encouragement, Guy became a representative for Buick at only 23 years old.

 The ever-expanding business relocated to its new home at 206 N. Washington Avenue in Saginaw, where it would remain for the next 45 years.
 Garber Buick successfully served the tri-city area through two world wars and the Great Depression, never wavering in Guy’s original vision of exceptional customer service.

 Guy S. Garber, automotive pioneer and founder of Garber Buick Company, passes away at the age of 81.
 He grew Garber Buick from its early years to become a GM model for salesmanship, efficiency, and customer service, a legacy that would continue with his successors.

 Richard Garber, son of Guy S. Garber, assumes the role of president and owner of Garber Buick Company, continuing his father’s vision of high-quality customer service and commitment to civic leadership.

 Richard J. Garber Jr., the third-generation of the Garber family and grandson of Guy S. Garber, becomes the new president and general manager of Garber Buick.
 At only 25 years old, he was the youngest Buick dealer for a dealership of its size in the entirety of the United States.